-- DDT time is 15 hours this semester. - No Commissioning or Science Verification time is available this semester. - Breakdown of priority times: 40% for P0+P1 time, 40% for P2 time, and 20% for P3 time with a factor 3 over-subscription rate for P3.
+- There may be some commissioning time and/or a Science Verification call this semester specific for RSS-Fabry-Pérot, depending on the progress of the refurbishment project. - Breakdown of priority times: 40% for P0+P1 time, 40% for P2 time, and 20% for P3 time with a factor 3 over-subscription rate for P3.